Skip to Main Content

 Edly features

 Edly offers loans to undergraduate juniors and seniors, as well as graduate students, enrolled in an eligible major at one of the 1,700-plus schools that Edly partners with.
-Edly requires just 60 or 84 payments — depending on the loan type — once you meet the minimum income threshold, and it offers a relatively long grace period of four months.
+Edly requires 84 payments once you meet the minimum income threshold, and it offers a grace period of four months for loans without a co-signer.

 One benefit of Edly is its commitment to helping borrowers find the right solution for them.
 Edly and its lending partner, FinWise Bank, say that they will provide disclosures to students allowing them to compare its loan product with more traditional student loans.
 This can help borrowers decide whether an Edly’s product is truly right for them, compared with a potentially cheaper student loan.